Spring Boot Method Security with SAPL

 }

-When logging in as Alice and attempting to access http://localhost:8080/api/books/2 access will be granted, and the logs now contain the following line:
+After logging in as Alice and accessing http://localhost:8080/api/books/2, access is granted, and the logs now contain the following line:

 [...] : Attention, alice accessed the book 'The Rescue Mission: (Pokemon: Kalos Reader #1)'.